Lessons from the Rock for Europe's banks

-LONDON (Reuters) - In November 2010, rumors swirled through financial markets that Spanish bank BBVA (BBVA.MC) was suffering a run on its deposits.
-The share price fell before excitable traders realized they had made a mistake.
+LONDON, May 27 (Reuters) - In November 2010, rumours swirled through financial markets that Spanish bank BBVA was suffering a run on its deposits.
+The share price fell before excitable traders realised they had made a mistake.

 In fact the bank was holding a “fun run” in Madrid and customers had lined up outside its branches to get their T-shirts.
 In a jittery market, talk spread quickly and few things worry bank investors and customers more than talk of a run.